-Muscle cramps are a common occurrence when practicing sports, including bodybuilding.
-Although harmless in the majority of cases, they can be very painful and annoying.
-Here are some tips on how to avoid cramps during your bodybuilding sessions.
+Muscle cramps are a common occurrence during sports, including weight training.
+While harmless in most cases, they can be very painful and uncomfortable.
+Here are some tips on how to avoid cramps during your weight training sessions.

 Understanding the causes of cramps

-First of all, it is important to know the mechanism of cramps to better prevent them.
-Cramps result from an involuntary, sudden and prolonged contraction of a muscle or group of muscles.
-They can occur following several factors, such as dehydration, muscular exhaustion or even an electrolyte imbalance.
+First and foremost, it's important to understand the mechanism of cramps to better prevent them.
+Cramps result from an involuntary, sudden, and prolonged contraction of a muscle or group of muscles.
+They can occur due to several factors, such as dehydration, muscle exhaustion, or electrolyte imbalance.

 Dehydration